palantir/spark-tpcds-benchmark/readme.md

 	 - Ephemeral Disks
 		 - We recommend setting `hadoop.tmp.dir` to a fast SSD drive for each machine.
 It is set to a subfolder in `/scratch` by default.
 		 - On AWS, we typically use m5d/r5d instance types, which already come with  NVMe SSD ephemeral disks, but are not mounted anywhere.
 We use this [script](https://github.com/palantir/spark-tpcds-benchmark/blob/develop/scripts/aws_mount_ephemeral_disk.sh) to mount it to `scratch`.
 These already come with hardware level encryption, so no LUKS encryption is necessary.
 		 - On Azure, we typically use hc44rs or d48ds_v4 instance types.
 These come with SSD ephemeral disks and aren't mounted either.
 They also do not have hardware level encryption as of the time of writing (July 2020).
-We use this [script](https://github.com/palantir/spark-tpcds-benchmark/blob/develop/scripts/azure_mount_and_encrypt_ephemeral_disk.sh) with `CLOUD_PROVIDER=azure` to mount and LUKS encrypt them.
+We use this [script](https://github.com/palantir/spark-tpcds-benchmark/blob/develop/scripts/azure_mount_and_encrypt_ephemeral_disk.sh) to mount and LUKS encrypt them.
  - Set the JAVA_HOME environment variable to point to Java 11.
  - Run `service/bin/init.sh start`.
 The benchmarks will begin running in the background.
 The driver exits upon completing the benchmark suite.